gneidisch/notes_simple_app/README.md

 4 - run "node models/database.js" to initialize the database
 5 - run "npm install" to resolve dependencies
 6 - run "npm start" to start the application

+TODO:
+- create a utility script file with db-calls and such